 The center was formed in partnership with Southeast Missouri State University to provide local residents with convenient access to SHSMO resources.

 - The Oliver Collection, including the Oliver Family Papers, the Robert Burett Oliver Papers, and the personal papers of Marie Oliver Watkins, the niece of Marie Elizabeth Oliver, who designed Missouri's state flag.

 - Records from William "Bill" Emerson, a Republican congressman from the Missouri Bootheel.
 The Charles M. Barnes Papers documenting the life, both personal and professional, of the New Madrid County businessman.

 - Politics in Missouri Oral History Project featuring interviews with prominent southeast Missourians such as Warren E. Hearnes, Marvin E. Proffer, Albert M. Spradling Jr., Frederick DeField, Betty Hearnes, and James E. Spain.

-All SHSMO Research Centers are closed until March 31.
+All SHSMO research centers are closed until further notice.

 |Tuesday||9:00 a.m. - 2:30 p.m.|

 |Wednesday||9:00 a.m. - 2:30 p.m.|

 |Friday||9:00 a.m. - 2:30 p.m.|